-We are a life sciences instrumentation and services company leveraging our team's expertise with our unique True Single Molecule Sequencing (tSMSTM) technology focused on contributing major advancements to scientific research by accelerating one's understanding of the molecular mechanisms of disease and fundamental biological processes We have developed and offer a proprietary sequencing technology platform in the multibillion dollar NGS that has critical advantages over existing NGS technologies, particularly for emerging applications in the research and development of precision medicine and transcriptome analysis.
-Our single molecule technology is capable of analyzing billions of molecules in parallel, which positions us as both competitive and complementary with other NGS platforms.
-Our technology advantage is a simplified method of quantifying DNA and RNA molecules at single molecule resolution because our platform does not require the routine PCR amplification and library prep and ligation steps required by most NGS systems, thereby avoiding systematic amplification bias.
-Data produced by our tSMS platform generates highly accurate, reproducible molecular profiles, often providing researchers with new insights into the biology being researched like revealing previously unknown characteristics of molecular structures. .
-Armed with our robust technology platform, we have already assisted medical researchers uncover potentially significant implications in DNA and RNA-based discovery of bio-markers for the early detection of diseases, specifically for cardio vascular artery disease and epithelial cancer.
+We are a life sciences instrumentation and services company focused on providing our tSMSTM technology to the scientific and medical community in order to accelerate the understanding of the molecular mechanisms of disease and fundamental biological processes.
+We have developed and offer a unique, proprietary sequencing technology platform in the multi-billion-dollar NGS market, ideally suited for emerging applications in the research and development of precision medicine and epigenetic investigations.
+Our technology advantage provides a simple method of quantifying DNA and RNA molecules at single molecule resolution, eliminating bias from PCR amplification or other preparation steps required by other technologies.
+Data produced by our tSMS platform generate accurate, reproducible molecular profiles, often revealing previously unknown characteristics and providing new insights into the biology being researched.
+Leveraging our expertise with the tSMS technology platform, we aim to provide the scientific and medical communities with tools for development of diagnostic applications that could lead to improved outcomes for patients with chronic and fatal diseases.